svscorp/laravel-timesheets-api/README.md

 1. For **all** API calls, the `Accept` header must be present: `Accept: application/json`
 2. For **non-public** API calls, the `Authorization` header must be present: ` Authorization: Bearer {token}`

+## Postman

+For your convenience the Postman API collection is created.
+Simply import `Laravel-Timesheets-API.postman_collection.json` into your Postman, update the collection level variable `bearerToken` and that's it :)

 ## Authentication

 Note! after you register (step 1) new user and log in (step 2) with it, use the `access token` token provided in the response to update postman's